/ 3 min read

 Cut the reserved pastry into about 10 strips (re-rolling as needed).

-Spoon the ricotta filling into the tart shell and then arrange five of the pastry strips along the top.
+Spoon the ricotta filling into the tart shell, swirl the rhubarb on top, then arrange five of the pastry strips along the top.
 Spin the tart around and criss-cross the remaining five strips in a lattice pattern on the other side, weaving the strips in and out of each other (follow @locallovely on Instagram to view a how-to video).

 Trim any excess, brush the pastry strips with your egg wash, sprinkle with the caster sugar and place in the oven to cook for 35 minutes, or until the pastry is golden brown.